 (Google Alert cancelled)

-If you want Google to send our alerts via email, you can configure rules in your email application to automatically redirect all alerts to one or more folders.
-This will help to keep your alerts organized and easier to track and sort through.
+If you want to receive alerts via email, you can configure rules in your email application to redirect alerts automatically to one or more email folders.
+This helps to keep your alerts organized and easier to sort through.

-If your alerts are sent out via RSS feed, you can use a feed reader to view the information on your smart phone or mobile device.
+If you choose to receive alerts via RSS feed, you can use a feed reader to view the information on your smartphone or mobile device.

-Once your alerts are set up, you can monitor information about keywords, brands, the competition, etc., or create web content on the latest news and updates in your topic of choice.
+Once your alerts are set up, you can track information about topics, your business, competitors, etc., or create web content about the latest news and updates in your topic of choice.

-How To Display News Items From Google Alerts On Your Blog
+How To Publish News Items From Google Alerts On Your Blog

-You can publish news items directly from Google Alerts on your WordPress your blog as blog posts or as a ‘widgetized’ item on your sidebar.
+You can republish news items directly from Google Alerts on your WordPress your WordPress blog as blog posts or as a ‘widgetized’ item on your sidebar.

 Let’s take a look at both methods: